-Remember this; The secret to scoring is, practise, nothing else.
+Remember this: the secret to scoring is practice, nothing else.

 I know a lot of people will tell you to learn formulas and all.
-But in actual when you start practising question formulas are automatically going to compile in your brain.
+But in reality, when you start practising, question formulas are automatically going to compile in your brain.

 Math is not something that you can learn because there are so many solutions, and all solutions follow a pattern.
 So you only need to learn that pattern, not the entire solution.

-If you like this post; Then use the share button below and share it with your friends.
-Also join our Facebook page widget is not the homepage.
+If you like this post, then use the share button below and share it with your friends.
+Also, join our Facebook page schoolokay solutions.

 Subscribe to school okay by email.
 Also, use the side share buttons to show your love.